Random Acts of Kindness Day: Simple Ways to Show Kindness to OthersFebruary 10, 2022

 You Feel Better, But You’re Still Don’t Feel Like Yourself

-If you experience relief from symptoms on an antidepressant, but not to the extent you were expecting, then you should try something new.
+If you experience relief from symptoms on an antidepressant but not to the extent you were expecting, then you should try something new.
 Many people benefit from receiving combination treatments for depression.
-In addition to taking medication for your symptoms, depression treatment that involves therapy and counseling can address any psychological issues that contribute to your symptoms that aren’t mitigated by medication.
+In addition to taking medication for your symptoms, mood disorder treatment that involves therapy and counseling can address any psychological issues that contribute to your symptoms that aren’t mitigated by medication.